 This tutorial is an introduction to making games with FlatRedBall.
 It covers using the FlatRedBall Editor and writing code in C#.
 The FlatRedBall Editor is a program which helps with the creation and organization of game projects.
 We’ll be exploring Glue’s features by creating a game called Beefball – a multiplayer competitive game similar to air hockey.

 When finished our game will have two circles, each movable with either the keyboard or an Xbox controller, and a smaller circle which each player can use to earn points.

 Creating a new project

 Once you open Glue, you can create a new project.
 To create a new Project:

 - Select File -> New Project

 - Enter Beefball for the Project Name.

 - (Optional) Change the location of the project.
 By default the project will be created in Documents\FlatRedBallProjects.

 - Click the Make my project! button to create the project.

 Now that you’ve made a project, Glue will remember this as your last-opened project and automatically open it for you next time you open Glue.

 FlatRedBall Editor and Visual Studio

 Glue is a tool meant to work hand-in-hand with Visual Studio.
 It is not a replacement for Visual Studio, meaning you will be doing work in both Visual Studio and Glue.
-It is quite common to develop FlatRedBall games with both Visual Studio and Glue open.
+It is quite common to develop FlatRedBall games with both Visual Studio and Glue open at the same time.

 Opening and Running your project

-The previous steps created a regular Visual Studio project.
+When creating a Glue project, an accompanying Visual Studio project is also created.
 To open the project, click the Visual Studio icon in Glue, as show in the following image:

 When you double-click the .sln file you may see a window like this: